Gtaʼ language: Nouns

 Nouns also have two forms, one a free full form, the other a bound short form.
 These latter occur only when the noun is compounded with another noun or a verb for derivational purposes, and are hence labeled "combining forms".
 The combining form usually involves removing an affix or shortening the noun in some way.

+Verb agreement

+Like Kharia, Gutob and Remo, Gta verbs only index the S and A arguments.

+S-V-O transitive configuration has been fossilized with only one survived example: the plural marker -har is used to indicate 1>3 scenario.

 Echo formation

 Gtaʔ is also notable for its use of echo words.
 There are four broad categories of echo forms: